 This alternative was the first option to be introduced into the market and is seen as a more retro choice in this category.

-The main disadvantage of using magnetic RFID key cards is that they are less reliable than modern alternatives.
+The main disadvantage of magnetic RFID key cards is that they are less reliable than modern alternatives.
 These cards can be easily demagnetized by merely wandering into a stray magnetic field.

-In conclusion, it can be argued that magnetic cards are mainly suitable for small operations that are not located around a tech-based environment.
+In conclusion, it can be argued that magnetic cards are mainly suitable for small operations not located around a tech-based environment.
 Should you be running a small family business that does not require high detail security, this alternative may be the best option for your needs.